Read time: 6 minutes

 Retention policies can be applied in SharePoint to specific content types, libraries, or sites & can be customized to meet your organization’s specific needs.
 By regularly deleting obsolete data, you reduce the chances of hackers accessing sensitive information & increase the overall SharePoint site security.

-7. Turning off anonymous sharing features: Enabling anonymous sharing grants access to content on your SharePoint site through a simple link, eliminating the need for authentication.
-While this can be convenient for external users, it also heightens the potential for data breaches or unauthorized access to sensitive information.
-Disabling anonymous sharing ensures that only authorized users can view and access your site’s content, enhancing security.
+7. Turning off anonymous sharing features: Anonymous sharing allows anyone with the link to access content on your SharePoint site without requiring authentication.
+While this can be convenient for external users, it also increases the risks of a data breach or unauthorized access to sensitive information.
+Disabling anonymous sharing helps only authorized users to view & access your site’s content.

-Moreover, this can contribute to thwarting phishing attacks aimed at enticing users to click on malicious links associated with your confidential shared material.
-Consequently, SharePoint site security remains uncompromised, ensuring that only users possessing the appropriate permissions can access the content.
+Furthermore, this can help prevent phishing attacks that attempt to lure users to click on malicious links to your anonymous shared content.
+With this, SharePoint site security is not compromised & that only users with proper permissions have access to content.

 Conclusion